1970–71 NFL playoffs: NFC: Dallas Cowboys 5, Detroit Lions 0

-Although they recorded 209 rushing yards, the Cowboys could only manage a field goal and a safety.
-But they still managed to shut out the Lions.
+Although they recorded 209 rushing yards, the Cowboys could only manage a field goal and a safety, but still managed to shut out the Lions.
 The Cowboy defense held Lions quarterback Greg Landry to 48 passing yards.
 In addition, they contained his running as Landry was an excellent running QB; he averaged 10 yards per carry and gained 350 yards during the regular season.
 However, in this game he was held to 15 yards rushing.

-In the first quarter, Cowboys rookie safety Charlie Waters recovered a fumble from Landry and returned it 9 yards to his own 45.
-A 14-yard completion from Craig Morton to fullback Walt Garrison and a pair of 6-yard runs by Duane Thomas then got the team close enough for Mike Clark's 26-yard field goal to give the Cowboys a 3–0 lead.
+In the first quarter, Cowboys rookie safety Charlie Waters recovered a fumble from Landry and returned it nine yards to his own 45.
+A 14-yard completion from Craig Morton to fullback Walt Garrison and a pair of six-yard runs by Duane Thomas then got the team close enough for Mike Clark's 26-yard field goal to give the Cowboys a 3–0 lead.
 In the second quarter, Detroit managed to advance the ball to the Dallas 29, but a jarring tackle by defensive end Larry Cole stripped the ball from RB Altie Taylor and Waters recorded his second fumble recovery to keep Detroit scoreless.
 The Lions would not move the ball into Dallas territory again until 59 seconds remained in the game.

-In the final period, Dallas marched 76 yards in 15 plays, 51 of the yards from Thomas, to advance to the Detroit one-yard line.
+In the final period, Dallas marched 76 yards in 15 plays, 51 of those yards from Thomas, to advance to the Detroit one-yard line.
 Rather than kick a field goal on fourth down, the Cowboys elected to give the ball to Thomas, who was stopped short of the goal line.
 But three plays later, Dallas defensive end George Andrie sacked Landry for a safety.
-Bill Munson replaced Landry and led the Lions down field in the waning moments, including a 39-yard completion to Earl McCullouch on the Dallas 29 that converted a 4th down, but the Cowboys clinched the victory in the final moments with Mel Renfro's interception at their own 11-yard line.
+Bill Munson replaced Landry and led the Lions down field in the waning moments, including a 39-yard completion to Earl McCullouch on the Dallas 29 that converted a fourth down, but the Cowboys clinched the victory in the final moments with Mel Renfro's interception at their own 11-yard line.

-The contest remains the lowest-scoring postseason game in NFL history and was just the second time in league history a game ended with a 5-0 score.
+The contest remains the lowest-scoring postseason game in NFL history and was just the second time in league history a game ended with a 5–0 score.
+It was the first playoff game without a touchdown in twenty years.

 This was the first postseason meeting between the Lions and Cowboys.